awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-autoscaling-triggers.md

 # Auto Scaling Triggers<a name="environments-cfg-autoscaling-triggers"></a>

 The Auto Scaling group in your Elastic Beanstalk environment uses two Amazon CloudWatch alarms to trigger scaling operations\.
-The default triggers scale when the average outbound network traffic from each instance is higher than 6 MiB or lower than 2 MiB over a period of 5 minutes\.
-To use Auto Scaling effectively, configure triggers that are appropriate for your application, instance type, and service requirements\.
+The default triggers scale when the average outbound network traffic from each instance is higher than 6 MiB or lower than 2 MiB over a period of five minutes\.
+To use Amazon EC2 Auto Scaling effectively, configure triggers that are appropriate for your application, instance type, and service requirements\.
 You can scale based on several statistics including latency, disk I/O, CPU utilization, and request count\.

 ## Configuring Auto Scaling Triggers<a name="environments-cfg-autoscaling-triggers-console"></a>